biqute/QTLab2425/3Dqubit/README.md

     - turn_on() and turn_off() seem to do nothing
     - check the existence of the COM, if it doesn't return list of available COMs
 - a -> polynomial in f (up to third order)
+- `Fitter.py`:
+    - if xscale is not linear errobars in the residuals aren't uniformely distributed